Echinopsis pachanoi: From seed

 Like a lot of its relatives, Echinopsis pachanoi is easily grown from seed, often by means of a so-called "Takeaway Tek".
 This term refers to the practice of sowing cactus seed into plastic containers, such as those many food takeaways are delivered in.
 This creates a semi-controlled humidity environment chamber for six months to a year, in which the seed may germinate and then grow relatively unbothered by environmental contamination.
 To accelerate the growth of seedlings, they can be grafted on Pereskiopsis.

-Legality
+Legal status

 In most countries, it is legal to cultivate Echinopsis pachanoi.
 In countries where possession of mescaline and related compounds is illegal and highly penalized, cultivation for the purposes of consumption is most likely illegal and also highly penalized.
 This is the case in the United States, Australia, Canada, Sweden, Germany, and New Zealand, where it is currently legal to cultivate the San Pedro cactus for gardening and ornamental purposes, but not for consumption.